Trip To Japan

 Where to Try Uiro:

 • Aoyagi Uiro: This shop has been making Uiro for over 150 years and is one of the best places to try this traditional sweet.
-They offer a wide variety of flavors, and you can even watch how the Uiro is made.
+They offer various flavors; you can even watch how the Uiro is made.

 • Osu Uiro: Located in the Osu Shopping District, this shop is known for its freshly made Uiro.
-The flavors are rich, and the texture is soft, making it a delightful treat.
+The rich flavors and soft texture make it a delightful treat.

 Final Thoughts on Nagoya's Must-Try Dishes